Treasurys Strengthen Into Holiday

 "It seems like a lot of the [trading] desks have started to be very thinly staffed," said Aaron Kohli, interest-rate strategist at BMO Capital Markets.

-"The real interesting thing," he added, "is what happens next week," when the Treasury Department will conduct three note-auctions over the two days, while the Senate could vote on a sweeping tax overhaul.
+"The real interesting thing is what happens next week," when the Treasury Department will conduct three note-auctions over the two days, while the Senate could vote on a sweeping tax overhaul, Mr. Kohli said.

 Many investors and analysts expect Treasury yields to rise if Congress passes a tax bill, in part because the legislation under consideration would add to the federal budget deficit.
 That would require the government to sell more bonds, weighing on the prices of outstanding debt.